skolenik/svyset_manifesto/README.md

 Stratification = breaking up the population/frames into mutually exclusive groups before sampling.

-*  Geographic regions in f2f samples
+*  Geographic regions for in-person samples
-*  Diagnostic groups in patient list samples
+*  Diagnostic groups for patient list samples
+*  Industry and/or employment size and/or geographical regions for establishment samples

 Why?

 *  Oversample subpopulations of interest if they can be identified on the frame(s)
-*  Oversample areas of higher concentration of the target rare population
+*  Oversample areas of higher concentration of the target rare population (c.f. http://www.asasrms.org/Proceedings/y2006/Files/JSM2006-000557.pdf)
 *  Ensure specific accuracy targets in subpopulations of interest
 *  Utilize different sampling designs/frames in different strata
 *  Balance things around/avoid weird outlying samples/spread the sample across the whole population
+*  Optimize costs vs. precision via [Neyman-Chuprow](https://support.sas.com/documentation/cdl/en/statug/63962/HTML/default/viewer.htm#statug_surveyselect_a0000000208.htm) or more complicated allocations

 ### Cluster samples